bretmullinix/openshift-idm-cluster-on-aws/readme.md

 1. Develop Ansible scripts to install the Quay [here](./part4-install-quay).

-    The development of this tutorial is in progress, you can follow along to see it evolve.
+    The tutorial has not been implemented.

 1. Develop Ansible scripts to install RedHat OpenShift [here](part5-install-openshift).